liuziqi01/WeebyChallenge/README.md

-I’m still working on how to pass the exact original url to the server.(currently, I pass every attribute in the original element, where most of them are useless.
+1.I’m still working on how to pass the exact original url to the server.(currently, I pass every attribute in the original element, where most of them are useless.

-Some src are not dangerous, i.e. local image…, try to distinguish them from others.
+2.Some src are not dangerous, i.e. local image…, try to distinguish them from others.

-Try to find a good policy that covers most of the case with dangerous link:
+3.Try to find a good policy that covers most of the case with dangerous link:

 	 src

 	data-imgsrc?

 	href?

 	link (tag)